1. Osome Blog Singapore

 In return for buying the shares, shareholders own a part of the company, earning possible dividends and growth in company value, which can raise the price of shares.

-While forming the company, founders discuss how many shares they want to give, at what value, to whom and in what proportion.
+While incorporating the company, founders discuss how many shares they want to give, at what value, to whom and in what proportion.
 Usually, startup founders issue shares to themselves.

 The ownership of all shares is recorded on share certificates given to shareholders.
 As the company continues to grow, it can issue more shares with more value to raise more capital in order to grow the company.